Theodore-Kelechukwu-Onyejiaku/nextjs-strapi-integration/README.md

 If you have any questions about Strapi 5 or just would like to stop by and say hi, you can join us at **Strapi's Discord Open Office Hours** Monday through Friday at 12:30 pm - 1:30 pm CST: [Strapi Discord Open Office Hours](https://discord.com/invite/strapi)

 For more details, visit the [Strapi documentation](https://strapi.io/documentation) and [Next.js documentation](https://nextjs.org/docs).

+<cta title="See Strapi in action with an interactive demo" text="Explore Strapi in an instant, hands-on demo set up just for you." buttontext="Access Live Demo!" buttonlink="https://strapi.io/demo"></cta>